ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/index.md

 Performing computational work at scale in a shared environment involves organizing everyone's work into jobs and scheduling them.
 We use [Slurm](https://slurm.schedmd.com/overview.html) to schedule and manage jobs on the [YCRC clusters](/clusters).

 Submitting a job involves specifying a resource request then running one or more commands or applications.
-These requests take the form of options to the command-line programs `srun` and `sbatch` or those same options as directives inside submission scripts.
+These requests take the form of options to the command-line programs `salloc` and `sbatch` or those same options as directives inside submission scripts.
 Requests are made of groups of compute nodes (servers) called partitions.
 Partitions, their defaults, limits, and purposes are listed on [each cluster page](/clusters).
 Once submitted, jobs wait in a queue and are subject to several [factors affecting scheduling priority](/clusters-at-yale/job-scheduling/fairshare).
 When your scheduled job begins, the commands or applications you specify are run on compute nodes the scheduler found to satisfy your resource request.
 If the job was submitted as a batch job, output normally printed to the screen will be saved to file.

 !!! info "Please be a good cluster citizen."